amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 ```

 To generate a binary image, I mainly use a combination of color and gradient threshold approach.
 Color thresholding steps are listed at line (-) in ```bin_thresh.py```, while gradient thresholding are listed at line (-).
+Firstly, I use the OpenCV Sobel function cv2.sobel() to obtain the gradient in X direction (finding vertical lines is better).
+Secondly, I convert the image to HSV colour-space and then threshold the S-channel.
+Finally, I combine these two operations using bitwise-or operation to obtain the output binary thresholded image.

 The following figure is the binary output of test image (test1.jpg)

 **4. Using perspective transformation to rectify binary image ("birds-eye view")**